AngelZihan/Hybrid-Diversified-Routing-System/README.md

 $ ./classification
 ```

-The client related files have uploaded in:
+The client related files have been uploaded in:

 ## Change Parameter
 | Parameter            | File      | How to Change                            |